KnightofDawn/ctc-scripts/imagej-macros/README.md

-ImageJ macros of questionable interest/utility to anyone.
+ImageJ macros that may or may not be of any interest/use to others.